2013 Canada - Telecoms, IP Networks, Digital Media and Forecasts

 Broadband market forecasts for selective years to 2020.

-BuddeComm’s latest annual publication, Canada – Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecoms and digital media sectors in one of the world’s more progressive markets.
-The report includes the regulator’s mid-2011 market data update, company operating and financial data to Q1 2012, and market developments into 2012.
+BuddeComm’s annual publication, Canada- Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media sectors of one of this key North American market.
+The report includes the regulator’s 2012 market data update, telcos’ operating and financial data to Q1 2013 and market developments to May 2013.